Fiat Chrysler could sell $830 million of stock after U.S. listing

-MILAN Fiat Chrysler Automobiles (FCA) FIA.MI could sell up to $830 million worth of shares to boost its finances and increase trading in the stock after it lists on Wall Street next week, according to Reuters' calculations.
+MILAN Fiat Chrysler Automobiles (FCA) FIA.MI could sell up to $830 million (512.23 million pound) worth of shares to boost its finances and increase trading in the stock after it lists on Wall Street next week, according to Reuters' calculations.

 Fiat completed the full buyout of its U.S. unit Chrysler this year and is now incorporating all of its businesses under Dutch-registered FCA.
 A U.S. listing of the world's seventh-biggest auto group is scheduled for Monday.